Tryon United Methodist Church

 CHIMING OF THE HOUR Pam McNeil, organ

-CALL TO WORSHIP (The Abingdon Worship Annual 2025) Rev. Michael Bailey
+CALL TO WORSHIP (The United Methodist Book of Worship) Rev. Michael Bailey

 GREETING Rev. Michael Bailey